aguinet/dragonffi/README.rst

 =========

 DragonFFI is a C Foreign Function Interface (FFI) library written in C++ and based on Clang/LLVM.
-It allows any language to call C functions thought the provided APIs and bindings.
+It allows any language to call C functions throught the provided APIs and bindings.

 For now, only python bindings and a C++ API are provided.